 5 Tips for Finding the Best Checking Account

 Clearly, checking accounts can be quite costly.
 They don’t have to be, though.
 Here are a few tips that will help you anticipate potential money-drains and keep prices down.

-- Comparison-Shop: In general, don’t begin with the end in mind.
-Many consumers enter the shopping process with preconceived notions about their ideal bank as well as its size and services.
+- Comparison-Shop: Many consumers enter the shopping process with preconceived notions about their ideal bank as well as its size and services.
 However, that limits one’s choices to a particular bank’s offers, which may not be the most suitable for the customer’s needs.
-The best way to find the right checking account is to compare different offers and services from multiple banks, large and small.
-If the banking institution and checking account meet the majority of your needs, additional amenities and functions won’t matter.
+The best way to find the right checking account is to compare different offers and services from multiple banks and credit unions, large and small.
+The goal should be to find an institution and account that meet the majority of your needs.
+With those in hand, additional amenities and functions won’t matter.